The TL;DR* of this article

 Changing the Way the World Operates Through the Cloud Internet of Things

 Gartner appropriately calls today’s technological ecosystem a “Nexus of Forces,” which consists of cloud, mobile, social, big data, and analytics.
-The combination of each of these devices creates an exponentially more significant impact than they could create individually.
+Looking at vital internet trends from 2020, it’s clear why the combination of each of these devices creates an exponentially more significant impact than they could create individually.
 Cloud IoT is one of those trends.

 Cloud IoT has changed the way businesses, and consumers operate.
 The data that’s gathered is now leveraged to make faster, more informed business decisions, reduce operational costs, and improve processes.
 By leveraging devices that can capture real-time business intelligence, companies have a more accurate and comprehensive overview of their market and their business.
 It’s this potential that has driven the need to change products and services proactively, and how they fuel businesses.